Directed By: Boris Sagal

 Trivia: Warner Brothers originally wanted Diahann Carroll for the role of Lisa.

 I go back a ways with this movie.
-Not to the beginning, of course; I was only two when it was released.
+Not to the beginning, of course; I was two when it first hit theaters.
 But I did see this 1971 film for the first time in the mid-‘80s, when it played on television, and I adored it.
-Whenever someone asks what's my favorite adaptation of Richard Matheson’s I Am Legend, The Omega Man is always my answer, and even though I can spot a few flaws nowadays that escaped my notice before, it still has plenty going for it.
+Whenever someone asks what's my favorite adaptation of Richard Matheson’s I Am Legend, The Omega Man is my answer, and while I now spot a few flaws that escaped my notice before, it has a lot going for it.

-Then, one day, Neville makes a startling discovery: he’s not alone after all!
+Then, one day, Neville makes a startling discovery: he is not alone after all!

-Lisa (Rosalind Cash) and her brother Richie (Eric Laneuville) are helping former medical student Dutch (Paul Koslo) watch over about a dozen or so children who have yet to suffer the full effects of the toxin.
-Using his blood as an antibody, Neville believes he can prevent Lisa and the rest from “turning”, but will Matthias and his brood catch up with him before he can finish the job?
+Lisa (Rosalind Cash) and her brother Richie (Eric Laneuville) are helping former medical student Dutch (Paul Koslo) watch over about a dozen or so children, who have yet to suffer the full effects of the toxin.
+Using his blood as an antibody, Neville believes he can prevent Lisa and the rest from eventually “turning”.
+But will Matthias and his brood catch up with Neville before he can finish the job?

-In one of the film's more intense sequences, Neville crashes his car and is forced to get a new one ("borrowing" it from a used car dealership).
-Speeding to make it home before sundown, he is attacked right outside his garage by members of The Family, and after shooting them dead, he heads upstairs, where he passes the evening playing chess against a bust of Caesar as Matthias and the others taunt him from the streets below.
+In one of the film's more intense sequences, Neville crashes his car late in the day and is forced to get a new one ("borrowing" it from a used car dealership).
+Speeding to make it home before sundown, he is attacked right outside his garage by members of The Family, and after shooting them dead heads upstairs, where he passes the evening playing chess with a bust of Caesar as Matthias and the others taunt him from the streets below.

-Still, I’ll continue to rank The Omega Man as my favorite I Am Legend adaptation, partly for sentimental reasons, but also because of Heston and Cash, as well as the convincing manner in which director Boris Sagal depicts the end of the world (making L.A. appear as abandoned as he did couldn’t have been easy).
-Warts and all, it's a fun movie!
+Regardless, I will continue to rank The Omega Man as my favorite I Am Legend adaptation, partly for sentimental reasons, but also because of Heston and Cash, as well as the convincing manner in which director Boris Sagal depicts the end of the world (making L.A. look like an abandoned city couldn’t have been easy).

 No comments: